jamilmoatasimbillah/boilerplates/README.md

 # How to run

-* For the first time, you need run 3 commands
+* For the first time, you need run the following command
->npm run install
->npm run install-dev
->npm run install-client
+>npm run setup

 You are ready to start your MERN project now.